amchagas/open-neuroscience-website2/content/authors/gaspar-herrera/_index.md

 ---
 # Display name
-name: Open Neuroscience
+name: Gaspar Herrera

 # Username (this should match the folder name)
 authors:
-- admin
+- gaspar-herrera

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role:
+role: Gaspar Herrera

 # Organizations/Affiliations
 #organizations: